Stewards of History

-In 2017 the Apple Corps began to propagate these trees by collecting cuttings, grafting them, and establishing a tree nursery in cooperation with the USDA Dairy Forage Research Center.
-Descendants of the displaced farm families, as well as other community members, have joined in grafting workshops, tree-planting in the nursery, and nursery maintenance.
-In 2020 and 2021, the first trees from the nursery were presented to descendants and also planted at several sites in and around Sauk Prairie.
+In 2017, the Apple Corps began to propagate these trees by collecting cuttings, grafting them, and establishing a tree nursery in cooperation with the USDA Dairy Forage Research Center.
+Descendants of the displaced farm families, as well as other community members, have joined in grafting workshops, tree planting and nursery maintenance.
+In 2020, the first trees from the nursery were presented to farm family descendants and also planted at several sites in and around Sauk Prairie.

 "The Historic Apple Trees of the Badger Army Ammunition Plant" - Wisconsin Public Radio, 2015

 "Hoping to revive lost apple orchards, volunteers plant heirloom tree cuttings at former Badger Army Ammo plant" - Milwaukee Journal Sentinel, 2017